-Interchange promotes a culture of transparency and openness and we are committed to the highest standards of conduct and ethical behaviour in all of our activities and at all levels of the organisation.
-We commit to the NDS’s Zero Tolerance Framework, which is an evidence-based, five-tiered approach which sets out strategies for service providers to improve prevention of, early intervention and responses to abuse, neglect and violence experienced by people with disability.
+Interchange promotes a culture of transparency and openness and we are committed to deliver the highest standards of conduct and ethical behaviour.
+We commit to the NDS’s Zero Tolerance Framework, which sets out strategies to prevent, intervene, and respond to abuse, neglect and violence experienced by people with disability.

-- Keep sharing clear messages that abuse, neglect and violence are not okay
+- Share clear messages that abuse, neglect and violence are not okay.

-- Thinking about abuse as a human rights issue, not a disability issue
+- Think about abuse as a human rights issue, not a disability issue.

-– anything that makes a person with disability be or feel unsafe, and doesn’t support a person’s human rights.
+- Act on anything that makes a person with disability be or feel unsafe, and doesn’t support a person’s human rights.

-- Train our employees to understand their responsibilities in preventing and responding to abuse
+- Train our employees to understand their responsibilities in preventing and responding to abuse.

 Are you concerned?

-If you have any concerns for your own safety, or for that of others, act now.
+If you have any concerns for your own safety, or for others, act now.